University of Cambridge Language Technology Lab

 Figure 1.
 Countries with high linguistic diversity have the most limited network connectivity (upper left).
 Internet penetration is sourced from ITU (2025), number of living languages (log-scale) from the Ethnologue (SIL International, 2025), and income groups from the World Bank (2025).
 Hover a point for the country.

-The field has several names for this: the low-resource double bind (Ahia et al., 2021), the square-one bias (Ruder et al., 2022), Zeno's paradox of language technology (Nigatu et al., 2024), among others.
+Answering this requires combining multilinguality and edge NLP.
+But combining the two areas is hard: while their goals are aligned, their technical requirements often compete, and the two research communities remain largely siloed.
+The field has several names for this tension: the low-resource double bind (Ahia et al., 2021), the square-one bias (Ruder et al., 2022), Zeno's paradox of language technology (Nigatu et al., 2024), among others.

-Our Approach: To understand the state of the art and the challenges of combining the two areas, we survey 232 papers that tackle this problem across the language modelling pipeline.
+To understand the state of the art and the challenges of combining the two areas, we survey 232 papers that tackle this problem across the language modelling pipeline.

 [ figure loads here ]